kenneth1690/WoW-CMS/README.md

 # Important Note

 The code is a bit shitty, because my skills in php were quite low six months ago ..
-But everything works fine and I encourage you to use this CMS :D
+But everything works fine and I encourage you to use this CMS because I'm still improving code!

 # Features
 - Installation setup